Button

 This is not a one-and-done exercise.
 Plan on at least three sessions, spaced over several days.
 Store your pages in a safe place for your return- the black box that you keep by your desk might be a good spot.

-The more time you can spend with this step, the richer your practice will become- like enriching the soil with compost before planting the seeds.
+The more time you can spend with this step, the richer your practice will be- like preparing the soil with compost before planting the seeds.

 But this is not an easy task.
 Sometimes you may feel stuck.
 Nothing comes to mind.
 That is ok.
 It’s part of the practice.
 When this happens, stop.
 Do something mindless like fold the laundry, wash the dishes, or take a walk.